jessicading/mergeomics/README.md

 ### Marker Set Enrichment Analysis
 Marker set enrichment analysis (MSEA) detects pathways and networks affected by multidimensional molecular markers (e.g., SNPs, differential methylation sites) associated with a pathological condition.
 The pipeline can be concluded after MSEA is run, or the results can be used directly in wKDA.

-MSEA can also be used for gene level enrichment analysis (functional annotation of DEGs, transcription factor target enrichment analysis) with different parameter settings.
+MSEA can also be used for gene level enrichment analysis (functional annotation of DEGs, transcription factor target enrichment analysis).
 This is outlined below.
-Alternatively, you can use the `runMSEA` wrapper function without specifying a mapping_file.
+See the `runMSEA` function from Mergeomics_utils.R for a wrapper function of this script.

 #### Inputs
 1.```label```: output file name<br/>
 2.```folder```: output folder <br/>
-3.```genfile``` and ```locfile```: Gene and loci files (respectively) from MDF (see outputs #1 and #2 from MDF section).
+3.```genfile``` and ```marfile```: Gene and marker files (respectively) from MDF (see outputs #1 and #2 from MDF section).
 For gene level enrichment analysis, a "fake" gene (mapping) file can be made. <br/>
 4. ```modfile```: module/pathway file with headers 'MODULE' and 'GENE'
 ```
 MODULE             GENE